lstrgar/ELDiR/README.md

-# ELDiR: Evolution & learning in differentiable robots
+# ELDiR: Evolution and learning in differentiable robots

 Code for [Evolution and learning in differentiable robots](https://arxiv.org/abs/2405.14712), Strgar et al.